takahser/nem-library-docs/docs/documentation/error.md

 In case NIS encounters an error while processing a request it returns an error.

-This chapter describes the errors messages that can be returned from NIS.
+This chapter describes the error messages that can be returned from NIS.

 ## Error messages